ipdk-io/networking-recipe/docs/guides/security-guide.md

 keys using OpenSSL.
 You may use other tools if you wish.

 The [reference files](https://github.com/ipdk-io/stratum-dev/tree/split-arch/tools/tls)
-uses a simple PKI where a self-signed key and certificate.
+use a simple PKI where a self-signed key and certificate.
 The root level Certificate Authority (CA) is used to generate server-side key and cert files, and client-side key and cert files.
 This results in a 1-depth level certificate chain, which will suffice for validation and